vesalaia/Image_similarity/README.md

   <li>DB_DIR: folder where all data structures are stored to avoid re-calculation</li>
 </ul>

+The project is based on a blog post by [Korz2020], but the original code has been modified and expanded.
+The initial code converted all images into 256x256 pixels, following the format assumed by Resnet.
+However, it is now possible to calculate feature vectors on the fly, allowing for the utilization of images in their original formats.
+Additionally, feature vectors are stored on disk to avoid redundant vector creation when the program is rerun at a later stage.

+Initially, the program only supported Resnet-18, but it has since been extended to include Resnet-50.
+Furthermore, it would be relatively straightforward to further extend the program to support other CNN architectures.

+The visualization aspect has also been enhanced to provide a clearer understanding of the differences between various similarity values and the practical implications of cosine distance.

 ## Visualization

 As mentioned earlier, the similarity between images is determined by comparing their feature vectors using cosine distance.
 The similarity metric ranges from 0.0 to 1.0, with a higher value indicating a greater similarity between images.
 However, experimental results suggest that the expected similarity often falls between 0.5 and 1.0.
 Since similarity is not an exact measurement, it becomes challenging to determine whether two images are identical or clearly different.
 For instance, an example demonstrates that a cosine similarity score of 0.948 can be obtained for the same picture, while a score of 0.980 can be calculated for different images that share similar patterns.